tribixbite/awesome/README.md

 *   [paul-schaaf/spl-token-ui](https://github.com/paul-schaaf/spl-token-ui) - Interface for creating and managing SPL Tokens
 *   [Alaanor/beatlist](https://github.com/Alaanor/beatlist) - Beatlist is an app to manage playlists and beatmaps for the game Beat Saber.
 *   [samatt/herbivore](https://github.com/samatt/herbivore) - Packet sniffing made simple
-*   [ui-discord/ubiquiti-name-generator](https://github.com/ui-discord/ubiquiti-name-generator) - A silly tool to make up product names that Ubiquiti may or may not release

 ## Lua